Alez87/zenoh-fragmentation-e2e/README.md

 $ rustup default nightly-2021-03-15
 ```

-And then build the backend with:
+And then build the library with:

 ```bash
 $ cargo build --release --all-targets